alidcast/interdep/README.md

 The option `:interdep.multi-alias/profiles` accepts a map of profile options for matching multiple aliases at once at startup.

 Profile options:
-- `:path` - subrepo path to match aliases from.
-Defaults to matching from unified deps config.
 - `:alias-ns*` - vector of alias key namespaces to match.
 - `:alias-name*` - vector of alias key names to match.
 - `:extra-opts` - extra options to include in context when profile is activated.